Orbital Sciences' new cargo ship blasts off for space station

 Over the next four days, the capsule will demonstrate its ability to maneuver in space and communicate with the station.

-If all goes as planned, NASA would clear Orbital Sciences to maneuver Cygnus as close as about 30 feet from the station on Sunday.
+If all goes as planned, NASA would clear Orbital Sciences to maneuver Cygnus as close as about 30 feet (about 10 meters) from the station on Sunday.

 Astronauts aboard the space station would use a robotic crane to pluck the capsule from orbit and attach it to a berthing port.